Percy Isenia

-Career
+Playing career

-Isenia batted .304/.385/.478 in the 1999 World Port Tournament to help the Netherlands to the title.
-He was 3 for 9 with a double, triple and 5 walks in the 1999 European Championship, also won by the Dutch.
-In the 1999 Intercontinental Cup, he hit .320/.370/.360 as the best Dutch hitter in a disappointing tournament for the team. eIn 2000, the 23-year-old Neptunus player tied for 4th in Hoofdklasse with 35 runs, tied for 8th with 3 home runs and tied for fifth with 29 RBI.
-He had as many RBI as long-time Dutch star Marcel Joost and one ahead of two other Dutch legends, Rikkert Faneyte and Dirk van 't Klooster.
-In the 2000 Haarlem Baseball Week, Isenia was 4 for 15 with a double, two walks, two RBI and a run.
+Isenia debuted with the Netherlands national team in the 1999 World Port Tournament, batting .304/.385/.478 and helping the Netherlands to the title.
+He was 3-for-9 with a double, triple, and 5 walks in the 1999 European Championship, also won by the Dutch.
+In the 1999 Intercontinental Cup, he hit for a .320/.370/.360 slash line as the best Dutch hitter in a disappointing tournament for the team.
+He won the national Guus van de Heijden Award as the best national player under 23.

+In 2000, Isenia, playing for Neptunus, tied for fourth in Honkbal Hoofdklasse with 35 runs, tied for eighth with three home runs, and tied for fifth with 29 runs batted in (RBI).
+In the 2000 Haarlem Baseball Week, Isenia was 4-for-15 with a double, two walks, two RBI and a run.
+He then hit .250/.280/.333 as the Dutch first baseman in the 2000 Summer Olympics in Sydney, as the Netherlands finished fifth.

-He then hit .250/.280/.333 as the Dutch first baseman in the 2000 Summer Olympics in Sydney in which the Netherlands finished fifth.
-In 2001, Isenia helped the Netherlands win the European Championship, batting fifth and playing first base in the gold medal game.
-His 39 RBI for Neptunus in 2001 were second in Hoofdklasse to Michael Crouwel.
+In 2001, Isenia helped the Netherlands win the European championship, batting fifth and playing first base in the gold medal game.
+He batted .250/.324/.375 but led the team with 9 RBI.
+His 39 RBI for Neptunus in 2001 were second in Hoofdklasse to Mike Crouwel.
 He helped Neptunus to the title.
-In the 2001 World Port Tournament, he hit .231/.302/.436 with a couple home runs for the silver medalists.
+In the World Port Tournament, he hit two home runs for the silver medalists.
+In the 2001 Baseball World Cup, Isenia batted .250 with one home run, playing all 10 games for the Orange.

-In the 2001 Baseball World Cup, Isenia batted .250/.308/.417, playing all 10 games at first for the Orange.
-In the 2001 European Championship, he batted .250/.324/.375 but led the Gold Medal winners with 9 RBI.
-In the 2002 Intercontinental Cup, Isenia produced at a .182/.308/.455 clip; he hit one of only two homers for the Netherlands, with Hensley Meulens providing the other.
-In the Dutch league that year, Isenia was a top star.
-He hit .340 (4th in Hoofdklasse), had 67 hits (second to van 't Klooster), scored 29 runs (10th), smacked 16 doubles (leading the league, one ahead of Reily Legito), hit 3 homers (tied for 8th) and drove in 43 (second-best, one behind leader Sidney de Jong.
-During 2002 Haarlem Baseball Week, he went 2 for 16 with a walk, run and a RBI.
+In the 2002 Intercontinental Cup, Isenia hit .182 with one of only two homers for the Netherlands, with Hensley Meulens belting the other.
+In the Dutch league that year, Isenia excelled.
+He hit .340 (4th in Hoofdklasse), had 67 hits (second to Dirk van 't Klooster), scored 29 runs (10th), smacked 16 doubles (leading the league, one ahead of Raily Legito), hit 3 homers (tied for 8th) and drove in 43 (second-best, one behind leader Sidney de Jong.
+During 2002 Haarlem Baseball Week, he went 2-for-16 with one walk, run, and RBI.

 Neptunus won another title in 2003 thanks to Isenia.
 He tied Norbert Lokhorst for the lead with 11 doubles and his 4 homers were one behind leader Evert-Jan 't Hoen.
 He tied van 't Klooster for 5th in RBI (26).
-In the 2003 Baseball World Cup, Isenia played DH so that Sharnol Adriana could be used at first.
-Isenia batted .333/.360/.583 with five RBI in six games.
-During the 2003 European Championship, Isenia was 3 for 6 in two games for the champion Dutch entry.
-In the 2003 World Port Tournament, Percy hit .243/~.282/.378 with 7 RBI to tie Fausto Álvarez for third in the event.
-He hit one of the two homers in the WPT that year; Tjerk Smeets had the other.
+In the 2003 World Port Tournament, he hit .243 and led the team with 7 RBI.
+He hit one of the two homers in the tournament that year, with teammate Tjerk Smeets socking the other.
+During the European championship, playing alongside his brother Chairon, Isenia was 3-for-6 in two games for the Dutch champions.
+In the Baseball World Cup, Isenia was the designated hitter (DH) so that Sharnol Adriana could be used at first.
+Isenia batted .333 with 1 home run and 5 RBI in six games.